tinysystems/adamica/adamica/README.md

 ## Description

-In this toy example, AdaMICA is used to implement matrix-matrix multiplication on emulated dual-core system.
+In this toy example, AdaMICA is used to implement matrix-matrix multiplication on an emulated dual-core system.

 ## Dependencies